YahyaGamal/DogSim_Aberdeen_summerschool/README.md

 This repository includes a constrained version of DogSim.
 The model is built on the pedestrians movement module in the Multiple Activities Transport and Mobility (MATraM) Agent-Based Model (ABM)[^reference].

 The model includes two types of agents:
 - Pedestrians: They move in looped traips in green spaces.
 Some of them own dogs.
 - Dogs: They move with their owner.
 They get attracted to each other and to trees in space.

 This version runs on two case studies in Oxford, UK:
 1. Ports Meadow
 2. Burgess Field
-Please note that modifying the `Area` chooser in Netlogo from one case study to another will require saving the model and restarting NetLogo to avoid errors caused by loading the GIS files into the model space.
+Please note that modifying the `Area` chooser in NetLogo from one case study to another will require saving the model and restarting NetLogo to avoid errors caused by loading the GIS files into the model space.

-The Burgess Field case study can be initialised with different scenarios designed to showcase the model and the different types of agents.
+The Burgess Field case study can be initialised with different scenarios by modifying the `Scenarios` chooser.
+The scenarios designed to showcase the model and the different types of agents.
+The "Baseline" scenario allows for generating different numbers of agents, whereas the other scenarios limit the model to one pedestrian at a time.

 To view the movement of agents, it is recommended to slow down the model speed (approximately 25% of the full speed should produce smooth visuals)